With Election Day near, local organizers see big potential for Latino turnout

 Latino voter participation has historically lagged behind white votes, a trend local and national Latino leaders have worked to reverse.
 This year, the Latino vote could be especially vital for certain local races.

-State Sen. Andy Vidak, who is white, is facing off against the Latina, Melissa Hurtado.
+State Sen. Andy Vidak, who is white, is facing off against a Latina, Melissa Hurtado.

 Assemblyman Rudy Salas, a Latino, is defending his seat against Justin Mendes, of Portuguese descent.

-And a successful civil rights lawsuit by the Mexican American Legal Defense Fund forced the Kern County Board of Supervisors to redraw district lines to add an additional Latino-majority district.
+And a successful civil rights lawsuit by the Mexican American Legal Defense and Educational Fund forced the Kern County Board of Supervisors to redraw district lines to add an additional Latino-majority district.

-The 4th District changed to 68 percent Latino, and the conservative Supervisor David Couch was forced to defend his seat two years before his previously appointed time.
+The 4th District changed to 68 percent Latino, and conservative Supervisor David Couch is being forced to defend his seat two years earlier than expected.

 He will be facing two Latinos, Delano Mayor Grace Vallejo and Greater Lamont Chamber of Commerce President Jose Gonzalez.

-Although the race is nonpartisan, the latest voter registration numbers show that out of 53,000 registered voters in the 4th District, 24,645 are Democrats compared to 11,962 Republicans.
-Another 14,000 are registered as no party preference and the rest are split among minor parties.
+Although the race is nonpartisan, the latest voter registration numbers show that out of 53,000 registered voters in the 4th District, 24,645 are Democrats, compared with 11,962 Republicans.
+An additional 14,000 are registered as no party preference and the rest are split among minor parties.

 Despite the demographic shift his district has experienced, Couch’s campaign has not focused specifically on Latino communities within it, the supervisor’s campaign consultant said.